 History of the Building

-Constructed in 1886, at 25 Queen (later Regina) Street South.
-The business, owned by Richard and Rudolph Roschman, closed in the mid 1940s.
-The building was subsequently used by Duffus Plywood Limited, the Ontario Glove Manufacturing Company and Schendel Office Supplies.
-In 1982 it was designated by the City of Waterloo as a historical and architecturally significant landmark, now the cherished home of Button Factory Arts.
+The Button Factory Arts building was constructed in 1886, at 25 Queen (later Regina) Street South.
+The business, owned by Richard and Rudolph Roschman, closed in the mid-1940s.
+The building was subsequently used by Duffus Plywood Limited, the Ontario Glove Manufacturing Company, and Schendel Office Supplies.
+In 1982, it was designated by the City of Waterloo as a historical and architecturally significant landmark, now the cherished home of Button Factory Arts.

 The start of the button factory

 Richard Roschman stowed away on a ship near the end of the Franco-Prussian war to avoid joining the army.
 Fortunately when the 23-year-old German tool maker announced his presence to the ship’s captain, he agreed to let Roschman work for his passage to Canada.
 When Roschman arrived in Québec on March 23, 1871, the captain told him to head to Berlin, Ontario where he would find many of his countrymen.

 Berlin supported a thriving button industry at the time with five local factories.
 Roschman began working at the Vogelsang and Shantz Button Factory, one of the first of its kind in Canada, shortly after settling in the area.
 After learning the trade, Roschman decided to open the first button business in Waterloo in 1878 with partner Daniel Bowman.
 When his brother Rudolph arrived, he began working there as well, and by 1884 the Roschman brothers were in business together.
 The Roschmans were just two of thirteen children born in Ulm, Germany, to a prominent soap manufacturing family.